volab/IoT_EPS/_1_userDoc/source/wifiwebinternet.rst

 ==================
 WIFI LED behavior
 ==================
-In Station mode, fast flashing (20 times 100ms, 100ms) before to try connection and after slow flashing while waiting for connection.
+In Station mode, fast flashing (30 - parametric value in config4.json -  times 100ms, 100ms) before to try connection
+and after slow flashing while waiting for connection.
-(500ms with a 20 times time out - new in 24/12/2018).
-If no connection detected afte 20 tries Automatically switch in SoftAP mode.
+(500ms with a 30 times time out - new in 24/12/2018).
+If no connection detected after 30 (STAmaxWifiConnectionRetry parameter) tries
+Automatically switch in SoftAP mode.

 In Access Point LED FLash quickly (20 times 100ms-500ms) and